wisskam/NHibernateStart/Readme.md

 ## About
 Realy simple program with which I have a lot of fun creating it!
 You can basically add, modify and remove all tasks you want to do and select which one are alredy done.
-There is a lot we can do about this program, but this is first working prototype so
+There is a lot we can do about this program, but this is first working prototype so I wanted to share it :)

 ## Installation
 1. This app was created using SQL Server 2017 Express.
 If you want to change that you will have to modify connection string in App.config file.